-Although you can get modern versions of these vintage tea towel calendars (see some of the ones available at Amazon here), we think the best part of these old-fashioned linens is remembering the ones from years ago — just like our moms and aunts and grandmothers used to have in their kitchens.
+Although you can get modern versions of these vintage tea towel calendars (see some of the ones available at Amazon here), we think the best part of these old-fashioned linens is remembering the ones from years ago — just like our moms and aunts and grandmothers (and grandfathers) used to have in their kitchens.

 In addition, we have some crafty tips from people about how to make good use of the old towel calendars — although in my family, the old dishtowel calendars simply became… dishtowels.

 Have you seen the calendars that are really linen dish towels?
 The whole 12 months of 1958 are printed on the lower half with a picture of some sort printed above, and the idea is to hang it on the kitchen wall for the coming year, then demote it to the task of drying dishes for year after year… or until your husband buys you an automatic dishwasher.

 Since last January 1, I’ve been enjoying the 1957 model of one of these calendar towels.
 My mother brought it back from Boston to tuck in with my Christmas surprises, and it was definitely my favorite surprise.
 So glad I can now replace it come December 31.

 Mine’s the type with a slender bar slipped through a narrow top hem with cord attached at either end to simplify hanging.
 One of our department stores now has a similar model, packed in a tubular carton, for $1.49.
 Choice of a Pennsylvania Dutch design or a scenic view above the calendar half, on yellow or pink background.

 Destined for kitchens where pink and black spark the decor are linen slipcovers for automatic toasters at 98c and matching aprons with two pockets for the lady of the house, at $2.49, both sporting the calendar treatment.
 Tea towels to match exactly are sold out, unfortunately, but there are others that would do, having a pink background, at 88c.